HowDiggy/SignConnect/README.md

 ### Our Solution

-SignConnect transforms spoken language into text in real-time and provides intelligent, contextual response suggestions based on the user's preferences and conversation history.
+SignConnect transforms spoken language into text in real-time and provides intelligent, contextual response suggestions based on the user's preferences and pre-configured scenarios.

 ## Key Features